stryker-mutator/stryker-net/docs/Configuration.md

 This feature automatically enables the --diff feature.

 ## Fallback version
 When enabling the --dashboard-compare feature you can provide a fallback version.
 This version will be used to download a report when we cannot find one for your current source version.
-When we are unable to find a fallback version we will do a complete mutation testrun.
+If you don't specify a value for fallback version, we will use --git-source as the fallback version.When we are unable to find a fallback version we will do a complete mutation testrun.

 For example:
 You use a development branch and you use feature branches that merge back to development.
 Your fallback version would be development.